LucaFeger/actions/docker-deploy/README.md

-# GitHub Action for the Maven CLI
+# GitHub Action for deploying Docker containers

 The GitHub Action allows to automatically deploy your application as a docker container to your server.